Cutting the cord bill or fees is definitely a great way to save money. Did you know you can get internet without cable?

 1. AT&T Internet

-When you think AT&T, you might not be thinking about how to get internet without cable.
-You're probably thinking of cell phones, but the company offers much more.
+When you think AT&T, you might not be thinking about how to get internet without a plan.
+You’re probably thinking of cell phones, but the company offers much more.

 AT&T does offer packages that include Direct TV, but they also offer an internet-only plan.
-Plans start at around $50 a month and provide internet speeds of up to 50Mbps.
+Plans start at $50 a month and provide speeds of up to 50Mbps.

 Plus, right now, if you order the service online, you’ll get a $100 AT&T Visa gift card.